Titan Web Agency logo

 Turning Interest Into Scheduled and Accepted Appointments

 Most practices that struggle to grow already have enough patients finding them.
 Where they actually lose them is the gap between that first point of contact and a completed, accepted treatment plan.
-A patient who calls, books, shows up, and sits in the chair isn’t fully converted until they accept and begin treatment.
-That’s a longer chain than most practices realize, and it breaks at different points in different offices.

 No-shows are one of the most consistent revenue leaks in dentistry.
 Every empty chair represents production that the practice has already invested time and money in scheduling.
 The practices that solve it tend to see an immediate impact on their monthly production numbers.